JulKoch/SEEM/README.md

 The Fractions Skill Score (FSS) analysis has been added to the repository.
 The code follows the description by Roberts and Lean (2008).
 The first example FSS_example_single_day computes and plots FSS for various scales and percentile thresholds at a single day.
 The second example calculates FSS at critical pairs of threshold and scale for every year in a one year period.
 The calculation is limited to specified pairs in order to reduce computational time.

+*22/02/2017*
+We have uploaded the data obtained from our zooniverse project Pattern Perception (https://www.zooniverse.org/projects/jukoch/pattern-perception/home).
+The data is placed in the folder "HumanPerceptionSurvey_II".
+For each variable, the maps are made available as .mat files, where the four dimensions refer to X, Y, nday, nscenario. nscenario=1 refers to the baseline map which is used as reference.
+The resulting similarity scores for the six scenarios (nscenario=2-7) states the spatial similarity of that respective scenario to the baseline given for each of the 365 days.

 ## Work in progress!!